afterxleep/danielbernal.co/_posts/2024-06-21-cut-the-office-hours-bullshit.md

 As a leader, your time belongs to your team.
 You are there for them, and the least you can do is be genuinely present and approachable, or get out of the way.

 Cut the pretense.
-Your team does not need this.
+Your team does not need this bullshit.

 —